 We all know that a great headline is the real secret to getting traffic to your blog posts, website and clicks on your social media activity.
-A great headline or title should jump off the page, grab a hold of your reader by the throat and almost force them into reading the opening paragraph of your post.
+A great headline or title should jump off the page, and serenade your reader like violinist on Valentine’s day.

-A poor headline on the other hand will easily be skimmed over and lost.
+A poor headline on the other hand, will be tossed out like a week-old rosebud.

 A poor headline will doom your blog post to oblivion and leaving you convinced that you need to keyword stuff (you don’t) and do more SEO, leading you along the slippery path to search engine dependency and ranking addiction.

 So how do you write a headline that grabs attention?
 Here are a few simple ways that I’ve picked up throughout my 8 year blogging career.

 Readers are drawn to vibrant and energetic words.
 Take the first sentence of this post as an example.
 If it had just said “A good headline should catch attention,” how ordinary would it be?
 Phrases like “jump off the page,” “grab a hold of” and “force them into reading” are examples of action words.
 The opening paragraph contains powerful visuals that are missing in the actual headline.
 Perhaps “Headlines that go for the jugular” would have worked better for me, but then you are here reading this right now, so I did something right.

 - Astonishing (put to good use in this post)

 A shocking title tends to do better than a predictable title.
 Here are a few examples in different, but popular niches: